tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 filter [name] if [if]
 filter [name] type redistribute
 ```
 These 3 lines makeup a rule called [name].
-This rules will allow redistribution of all ips on the [if] interface.
+This rules will allow redistribution of all IPs on the [if] interface.

 ### Example